-Dynamic: For projecting movies or playing video games in vivid color in a bright room.
+Dynamic: For projecting movies or playing video games in vivid color in a bright room (the default when projecting component, composite, and S-video images).

-Presentation: For presentations in bright rooms.
+Presentation: For presentations in bright rooms (the default when projecting computer or RGB video images).

-Theatre: For optimizing movie images with natural color in a dark room (the default for video or S-video display).
+Theatre: For optimizing movie images with natural color in a dark room.